Classes and SeminarsModern Herbal MedicineAbout UsContact UsJoin Us

 Chinese Medicine is holistic and has long history

-By the 3rd century, TCM doctor performed surgery and use acupuncture to reduce pains during surgery operation
+By the 3rd century, TCM Practitioner performed surgery and use acupuncture to reduce pains during surgery operation

 Traditional Chinese Medicine is an ancient method of health care that combines the use of the following: